QUICK FACTS ABOUT RHINOPLASTY

 Does Rhinoplasty Hurt?

 Dr. Katz recommends that patients wait until their nose has reached skeletal maturity before undergoing a rhinoplasty.
-For girls this generally occurs around age 14 or 15 and for boys closer to age 15 or 16.
+For girls this generally occurs around age 14 or 15 and for boys it is closer to age 15 or 16.
 However, Dr. Katz understands it is just as important to be ready emotionally for a facial surgery procedure and may recommend waiting beyond the minimum age.

 How Soon After Rhinoplasty Surgery Will I Be Able to Return to Work?